 Self control issues aside, I’m so happy with this recipe, it’s reliable and easy to do. if you’re a banana lover, or just happen to know one, this is a must try.
 There is a ton of banana flavor packed into these slim bars, which also surprises me because I only used one banana.
 They are moist and dense, almost like a banana fudge, (if that thought doesn’t blow your mind.)
 They’re good.

-- Cream the butter and sugar together for several minutes until smooth and fluffy.
+- Beat the butter and sugar together for several minutes until smooth and fluffy.
 Beat in the egg and vanilla.

 - Mix in the mashed banana, and then the flour and salt.
 Mix just until everything is well blended, don’t over mix.

 - Spread into your prepared pan.